wrporter/advent-of-code/day25/readme.md

 My initial impression of this is that we will have to do another BFS-type algorithm to navigate around the ship and get the right weight for our droid.

 I was wrong!
 This was super fun.
+The best puzzle was saved for last.
+Some manual driving of the droid was required to gain an understanding of the problem, then some automation to loop through possibilities.
 I used a scanner for input from the console to manually control the droid.
 I explored the entire ship and catalogued each room.

 ```
 A - Hull Breach